urbit/docs/docs/hoon/syntax.md

 A *rune* is a pair of ASCII punctuation marks (a digraph)&mdash;e.g., `:-`.
 The first glyph in the rune indicates the category&mdash;e.g., `:` runes make cells.
-Runes can be pronounced by their glyphs or by their stem&mdash;for `:-`, you can say either "colhep" or "cons".
+Runes can be pronounced by their glyphs&mdash;
+for `:-`, you say "colhep".

 ## Tall regular form